-As of the date of this prospectus, other than our equity incentive plans, our contractual obligations are limited to the management agreement, the indemnification agreements with our officers and directors and the registration rights agreement with the purchasers in our concurrent private placement and the refund of the Manager's partial payment of the initial underwriting discount.
-See "Management-Equity Incentive Plans," "Our Manager and the Management Agreement," "Certain Relationships and Related Transactions-Indemnification Agreements," "Certain Relationships and Related Transactions-Gegistration Rights" and "Underwriting," respectively, for descriptions of our equity incentive plans and these agreements.
+As of the date of this prospectus, other than our equity incentive plans, our contractual obligations are limited to the management agreement, the indemnification agreements with our officers and directors, the registration rights agreement with the purchasers in our concurrent private placement, our independent directors and our Manager, the refund of the Manager's portion of the initial underwriting discount and the payment of the deferred underwriting discount to the underwriters.
+See "Management-Equity Incentive Plans," "Our Manager and the Management Agreement-Management Agreement," "Certain Relationships and Related Transactions-Indemnification Agreements," "Certain Relationships and Related Transactions-Registration Rights" and "Underwriting," respectively, for descriptions of our equity incentive plans and these agreements.

 Under our equity incentive plans, our compensation committee appointed by our board of directors to administer the plan (or our board of directors, if no such committee is designated by our board of directors) is authorized to approve grants of equity-based awards to our directors and officers, employees and affiliates of our Manager as well as certain other service providers.
-Our board of directors is expected to approve an initial grant of 2,000 shares of restricted common stock to each of our independent directors under our Equity Incentive Plan and 52,000 shares of restricted common stock to our Manager (for the benefit of its employees) under our Manager Equity Incentive Plan upon completion of this offering.
-See "Management-Incentive Awards" and "Management-Director Compensation," respectively.
-The restricted common stock will vest ratably on a quarterly basis over a three year period.
+Our board of directors is expected to approve an initial grant of 1,500 shares of restricted common stock to be granted to each of our independent directors under our Equity Incentive Plan and 39,000 shares of restricted common stock to our Manager (for the benefit of its employees) under our Manager Equity Incentive Plan upon completion of this offering.
+See "Management-Compensation of Directors" and "Management-Incentive Awards," respectively.
+The restricted common stock granted to our Manager will vest ratably on a quarterly basis over a three year period, and the restricted common stock granted to our independent directors will vest ratably on an annual basis over a three year period.